- Prayer and Worship

 As discussed in the previous chapters, NFP is very effective in helping couples identify the optimum time for conception.
-With regard to spacing or limiting pregnancies, NFP is up to 99% successful when couples understand the methods, are motivated, and follow the guidelines.5
+With regard to spacing or limiting pregnancies, NFP is up to 99% successful when couples understand the methods, are motivated, and follow their method's guidelines.5

 4 “Effectiveness” as used here is a technical term.
 It is employed by researchers to indicate how well a family planning method can be used to avoid pregnancy.

 5 See “Research in Natural Family Planning: A Review of Studies from 1998-2003,” in Current Medical Research, 14 (Summer/Fall 2003).
-See also Petra Frank-Herrmann, et al., “The effectiveness of a fertility awareness based method to avoid pregnancy in relation to a couple’s sexual behaviour during the fertile time: a prospective longitudinal study,” Human Reproduction 22 (2007): 1310-1319.
 For foundational studies, see Section II, “Effectiveness of NFP Method,” in Fehring and Kambic, Natural Family Planning Bibliography (1995): pp 9-12; available online here: Effectiveness of NFP Methods.

 6 Research typically cites failure rates for “perfect use” as, 1-3% and for “imperfect-use” as, 10-15%.
 These failure rates are based on number of pregnancies among 100 couples in one year.